nextstrain/cli/doc/installation.md

     Setting default environment to docker.

-If the output doesn't say "All good!" and list at least one supported Nextstrain computing environment (typically Docker, Conda, or native), then something may be wrong with your installation.
+If the output doesn't say "All good!" and list at least one supported Nextstrain computing environment (typically Docker, Conda, or ambient), then something may be wrong with your installation.

 The default is written to the _~/.nextstrain/config_ file.
-If multiple environments are supported, you can override the default for specific runs using command-line options such as `--docker`, `--conda`, `--native`, and `--aws-batch`, e.g. `nextstrain build --native …`.
+If multiple environments are supported, you can override the default for specific runs using command-line options such as `--docker`, `--conda`, `--ambient`, and `--aws-batch`, e.g. `nextstrain build --ambient …`.

 [Augur]: https://github.com/nextstrain/augur